Full Synopsis

 Act One

-The Reciter rises and introduces Nippon, The Floating Kingdom: an island empire that for centuries has lived undisturbed by intruders.
+The Reciter rises and introduces Nippon, The Floating Kingdom: an island empire that has lived undisturbed by intruders for centuries.
 There was a time when foreigners were welcome there, but they took advantage of Nippon's friendship.
-They were driven out two hundred and fifty years ago by sacred decree and ordered to never set foot on the ancestral soil.
+They were driven out 250 years ago by sacred decree and ordered never to set foot on the ancestral soil.
 From that time on, there has been nothing to threaten their consistent state of peace ("Advantages").

 A Japanese prisoner in Western dress enters and is taken to the Shogun's court to be examined, but the Shogun is not there.
 Instead, Lord Abe, First Councilor to the Shogun, questions the man, who is identified as John Manjiro.
 He is a Japanese fisherman who is dressed in Western garb because, several years prior, he was rescued at sea by Americans and taken to Massachusetts.
 He has returned from America to Japan, despite facing the death penalty twice over – once for having left, and once for having returned – to warn his countrymen of the rumors that America is planning to send an expedition to Japan.
 The Shogun's councilors doubt Manjiro and sentence him to death.
 However, they cannot rule out the possibility that he may be right and begin preparations to deal with the Americans should they arrive.

 The Shogun's Councilors approach Kayama Yesaemon, a samurai of little consequence.
 They inform Kayama that they have selected him to be Prefect of Police of the City of Uraga.
-He must meet the Americans when they arrive by taking a boat to their ships, and order them to leave immediately.
+He must meet the Americans when they arrive by taking a boat to their ships and order them to leave immediately.
 Kayama has no choice but to accept the responsibility.
 He returns to his wife, Tamate, and tells her the news.
-At first, she is happy with his promotion but he explains it is a death sentence that has been given to him because none of the Shogun's Councilor's want the job.
+At first, she is happy with his promotion, but he explains it is a death sentence that has been given to him because none of the Shogun's Councilors want the job.
 If he tells the ships to leave and they do not, he will have failed; he will be disgraced and have no choice but to take his own life.
-Tamate insists there is an alternative, Kayama assures her there is not ("There Is No Other Way").
+Tamate insists that there must be an alternative, but Kayama assures her that there is not ("There Is No Other Way").

 A bell sounds in the distance, signaling that the Americans have arrived.
-A Fisherman notices the American ships off the coast.
-People flee and different laypeople express what they see as the ships approach ("Four Black Dragons").
+People flee as different laypersons express what they see while the ships approach ("Four Black Dragons").
 Meanwhile, on the deck of the U.S.S.
 Powhatan, sailors stand at attention.
 The leader, Commodore Matthew Calbraith Perry, is revealed.
 Kayama approaches the American ship, crouching in a tiny guard boat.
 He tells the Americans to leave, but they have no interest in talking with the Prefect of Police.
-They tell Kayama they wish to only speak with the Councilors.
+They tell Kayama that they wish to speak only with the Councilors.

 Kayama reports this information to the Councilors.
 He devises a plan with them to have Manjiro pose as a Councilor and deal with the Americans.
 Manjiro gets the Officers' attention, but Commodore Perry will only speak with the Shogun.
-He then presents a letter from President Millard Fillmore: the Japanese have six days to prepare a ceremony, in which the Commodore will bring the letter to the Shogun on land.
-Manjiro protests but the Americans do not budge.
-The only choice left is to get Tokugawa Ieyoshi - the Shogun - to deal with the Americans.
+He then presents a letter from President Millard Fillmore: the Japanese have six days to prepare a ceremony in which the Commodore will bring the letter to the Shogun on land.
+Manjiro protests, but the Americans do not budge.
+The only choice left is to get the Shogun, Tokugawa Ieyoshi, to deal with the Americans.
 Abe, Manjiro and Kayama go to visit the Shogun in his court.
 He is not well and is attended by his wife, mother, physician and soothsayer.
-The days pass and as the Shogun is unable to take action, his mother decides to solve the problem by making it so that there is no Shogun to receive the letter.
-She prepares a special tea, with poison mixed in, for her son ("Chrysanthemum Tea").
+The days pass, and as the Shogun is unable to take action, his mother decides to solve the problem by making it so that there is no Shogun to receive the letter.
+She prepares a poisoned tea for her son ("Chrysanthemum Tea").
 He drinks it and promptly dies.

-Despite the Shogun's death, the Americans' maintain their intentions of coming ashore to deliver the letter; the Head Councilor orders that Kayama and Manjiro be killed but Kayama reveals that he has a plan.
-He believes the Americans should come ashore, but only at Kanagawa where there is a small cove.
-Provided they cover the sand with mats, and build a special treaty house in the cove, the Americans can deliver the letter without setting foot on Japanese soil.
+Despite the Shogun's death, the Americans maintain their intentions of coming ashore to deliver the letter; the Head Councilor orders that Kayama and Manjiro be killed, but Kayama reveals that he has a plan.
+He believes that the Americans should come ashore... but only at Kanagawa, where there is a small cove.
+Provided that they cover the sand with mats and build a special treaty house in the cove, the Americans can deliver the letter without setting foot on Japanese soil.
 After the meeting, they plan to destroy the house and the mats.
 The Councilors agree to the proposal and promote Kayama to Governor of Uraga.
 Kayama also gets them to revoke Manjiro's death sentence.
-Kayama then returns to his wife in Uraga, and he brings Manjiro with him for company.
+Kayama then returns to his wife in Uraga and brings Manjiro with him for company.
 As they travel, Kayama and Manjiro compose poems for their two loves, Tamate and America, respectively ("Poems").

-Upon their return, Kayama runs inside his house leaving Manjiro outside.
-He excitedly relays what has happened, and does not notice that Tamate is still turned away from him in a kneeling position at the household shrine.
-He discovers that Tamate, thinking he is dead, has already killed herself.
+Upon their return, Kayama runs inside his house, leaving Manjiro outside.
+He excitedly relays what has happened and does not notice that Tamate is still turned away from him in a kneeling position at the household shrine.
+He discovers that Tamate, thinking that he is dead, has already killed herself.
 He is heartbroken but composes himself and rejoins Manjiro without saying a word.

-As they exit, a garish middle aged Madame enters leading four reluctant girls to meet the Americans - she explains that her regular girls have fled in fear.
-She instructs the girls as to how best meet the American men and make them feel 'comfortable' ("Welcome To Kanagawa").
+As they exit, a garish and middle-aged Madame enters, leading four reluctant girls to meet the Americans.
+She explains that her regular girls have fled in fear, instructing the four with her as to how best to meet the American men and make them feel "comfortable" ("Welcome to Kanagawa").

 The Councilors wait for the Americans to arrive at the treaty house.
-The Reciter then informs the audience that there is no record of what was said inside the treaty house, except for the American one, which is not trustworthy.
+The Reciter then informs the audience that there is no record of what was said inside of the treaty house, except for the American one, which is not trustworthy.
 He laments the absence of an authentic Japanese account of what took place.
-An old man steps forward, explaining that as a small child he hid in a tree and watched the proceedings.
-He begins to tell what he saw; he is joined by a samurai warrior who tells what he heard, while he was hidden under the floorboards.
-Together they piece together the record of the event ("Someone In A Tree").
+An old man steps forward, explaining that as a small child, he hid in a tree and watched the proceedings.
+He begins to tell what he saw; he is joined by a samurai warrior who also tells what he heard while he was hidden under the floorboards.
+With their dual accounts, they piece together the record of the event ("Someone in a Tree").

-After the meeting, the Japanese destroy the mats and the treaty house as planned.
-The Westerners have been kept at bay for the next two hundred and fifty years, or that is what the Japanese believe.
-The lion-like figure of Commodore Perry jumps out performing a strutting, leaping dance of triumph.
-He exits waving two American flags.
+After the meeting, the Japanese destroy the mats and the treaty house, as planned, believing that the Westerners will have been kept at bay for the next 250 years.
+The lionlike figure of Commodore Perry jumps out, performing a strutting, leaping dance of triumph.
+He exits while waving two American flags.

 Act Two

 The Reciter enters and kneels at the side of the stage.
-The curtain rises revealing the Imperial Court in Kyoto, the Emperor, a Priest, and two bored Nobles.
-Though the Emperor is the sacred ruler of Japan a thousand years ago, his power was wrested from him by the warlord named Shogun and since that time, the Emperor has ruled in name alone.
+The curtain rises to reveal the Imperial Court in Kyoto, the Emperor, a Priest and two bored Nobles.
+Although the Emperor is the sacred ruler of Japan, his power was wrested from him a thousand years ago by a warlord named Shogun, and since that time, the Emperor has ruled in name alone.
 Even though the court supposedly rules over the Emperor, they still lie down in homage before him out of respect.
 The Emperor is very happy that the Americans did not set foot on Japanese soil and he acknowledges Lord Abe Mashiro as the thirteenth Shogun of the Empire of Japan.
-The Emperor formally acknowledges Kayama Yezaemon as Governor of the City of Uraga and, finally, the Emperor rescinds the sentence of death imposed on the fisherman Manjiro.
+The Emperor formally acknowledges Kayama Yezaemon as Governor of the City of Uraga and, finally, the Emperor rescinds the sentence of death imposed on the fisherman, Manjiro.
 He is elevated to the rank of samurai.
-They all believe the Americans will not be back.
+They all believe that the Americans will not be back.

 Abe is surprised by the sudden sound of a marching band.
-An American Admiral enters, carrying a plaque and some official documents.
+An American Admiral enters carrying a plaque and some official documents.
 The Admiral informs Abe that the Americans are back for a much longer visit.
-After an American cannon fires, Abe feels he has no choice but to sign a document letting them come back.
-Suddenly, a British Admiral appears with a letter from Queen Victoria demanding that the British be allowed to use the port for trading purposes.
+After an American cannon fires, Abe feels that he has no choice but to sign a document that allows them to return.
+Suddenly, a British Admiral appears with a letter from Queen Victoria that demands British access to use the port for trading purposes.
 Hearing a British explosion, Abe reaches for these documents and signs them.
 A Dutch Admiral then enters and demands that Abe sign a treaty with him.
-Soon, a Russian Admiral appears for the same purpose, and then a French; Abe is forced to open the country to all of the Westerners ("Please Hello").
+Soon, a Russian Admiral appears for the same purpose... and then a Frenchman; Abe is forced to open the country to all of the Westerners ("Please Hello").

 Despite the Emperor's displeasure with the Western presence in Japan, it is moving forward.
-Kayama writes a series of letters to Lord Abe telling him of the Westerners' expansion over the next 8 years.
-Soon, Kayama, along with much of Northern Japan, is transformed by Western traditions ("A Bowler Hat").
-Mr. Jonathan Goble, a marine who once visited Japan ten years ago aboard one of Perry's ships, now returns to bring an American invention.
-He claims it will revolutionize all forms of city transport in Japan: rickshaws will be in every major city, pulled by the Japanese.
+Kayama writes a series of letters to Lord Abe, telling him of the Westerners' expansion over the next eight years.
+Soon, Kayama – along with much of Northern Japan – is transformed by Western traditions ("A Bowler Hat").
+Mr. Jonathan Goble, a Marine who once visited Japan ten years earlier aboard one of Perry's ships, now returns to bring an American invention.
+He claims that it will revolutionize all forms of city transport in Japan: rickshaws will be in every major city... pulled by the Japanese.

 Elsewhere, Manjiro and other samurai practice their famous sword fighting.
 A beautiful Japanese woman in traditional garb sets out tea and watches them practice.
-Three British sailors watch her, believe that she is a geisha girl.
+Three British sailors watch her, believing that she is a geisha girl.
 They climb over a small fence and try to solicit her ("Pretty Lady").
-However, when she calls for her father, they realize they are mistaken.
-It is too late and one is murdered by a samurai.
+When she calls for her father, they realize that they are mistaken, but it is too late and one is murdered by a samurai.
 Kayama reports the incident of the murdered sailor to Shogun Abe.
 They have sent a letter of apology to Queen Victoria and hope that all will be forgiven.
 The samurai have been reprimanded, but Kayama worries that it is unwise to punish them.
 Certain people of the Japanese South are treating them as heroes.
 Abe, however, is of the opinion that they must appease the Westerners until the Japanese have learned the secrets of their power and success.
 Samurai assassins enter and kill Abe.
 Kayama is left with a cloaked Samurai who reveals himself to be Manjiro.
-Kayama doesn't understand his transformation from the days when Manjiro loved the West, but Manjiro explains he was an ignorant country boy.
-They fight and Manjiro kills Kayama.
+Kayama doesn't understand this transformation from the days when Manjiro loved the West, but Manjiro explains that he was but an ignorant country boy, then.
+They fight, and Manjiro kills Kayama.